cristianBMJ/ClassificationStar/README.md

 classification-star.ipynb

-LINK    Proyect Machine Learning classification Start Giants  or  Dwarfs , consider the  dataset LK, Study categorization the Stars, according to criteria .....
-Firstly, the dataset was cleaned  and then balanced.
+[Categorization Stars](https://github.com/cristianBMJ/ProyectsDataScience/blob/main/classification-star.ipynb)   Proyect classification's Machine Learning of Start Giants  or  Dwarfs , consider the  dataset LK, SThe categorization the Stars was studied according to criteria .....
+Firstly, the dataset was cleaned  and then it was balanced.
 In order to apply  five models's Machine Learning, resulting in a ...